UFO: Enemy Unknown: Battlescape

+Recovered alien artefacts can then be researched and possibly reproduced.
+Captured live aliens may produce information, possibly leading to new technologies and even an access to psionic warfare.
+In it, some aliens possess mind control abilities that can be used to temporarily take control of human soldiers or cause them to panic.
+After capturing a mind control-capable alien, the player will be able to train soldiers in using these same abilities against the aliens.

 Development

-The game was originally conceived by a small British video game developer company, Mythos Games – led by Julian Gollop – as a sequel to their 1988 science fiction tactical game Laser Squad, "but with much neater graphics using an isometric style very similar to Populous."
-The initial 1991 demo presented a relatively simple, two-player tactical game then known as Laser Squad 2 (or Laser Squad II), which ran on the Atari ST. The Gollop brothers (Julian and Nick) approached three video game publishers, Krisalis, Domark and MicroProse, eventually brokering a deal with MicroProse.
+The game was originally conceived by a small British independent video game developer, Mythos Games – led by Julian Gollop – as a sequel to their 1988 science fiction tactical game Laser Squad, "but with much neater graphics using an isometric style very similar to Populous."
+The initial 1991 demo presented a relatively simple, two-player tactical game then known as Laser Squad 2 (or Laser Squad II), which ran on the Atari ST.

+Due to bad experiences with Blade Software in selling their previous game, Lords of Chaos, the Gollop brothers (Julian and Nick) approached three other video game publishers, British Krisalis Software and Domark and the international MicroProse, eventually brokering a deal with MicroProse.
 Julian Gollop was especially happy about it because he greatly respected MicroProse and believed it was probably the best video game company in the world at the time.

 Although supportive of the project, the publisher expressed concerns that the demo lacked a grand scale in keeping with MicroProse's hit strategy game Civilization.
-The Civilopedia feature of Civilization also inspired an addition of the in-game encyclopedia, called the UFOpaedia.
-All that and the UFO theme was suggested by MicroProse UK head of development Pete Moreland.
+The Civilopedia feature of Civilization also inspired an addition of the in-game encyclopaedia, called the UFOpaedia.
+All that and the UFO theme was suggested by the MicroProse UK head of development Pete Moreland.
 Julian Gollop's personal inspirations included several traditional games, in particular, the board wargame Sniper! and the tabletop role-playing game Traveller.